-The mission of Project Rewind I is to reduce injury and save lives, by giving students the information they need before tragedy strikes.
-Unlike traditional anti-drinking campaigns (which can be preachy), our practical presentations teach students what to do in real life situations.
+The mission of Rewind I: Binge Drinking is to reduce injury and save lives, by giving students the information they need before tragedy strikes.
+Unlike traditional anti-drinking campaigns, our practical presentations teach students what to do in real life situations.
 Here are a couple “sobering” statistics about young people and binge drinking:

 About 90% of underage alcohol consumption is binge drinking.
-Each year, it contributes to over 4,300 student deaths and is leading cause of: accidents, homicides, suicides, brain damage, and sexual assault.
-At Project REWIND, we want to change these statistics, so we are committed to teaching students preventive strategies to avoid tragedies and save lives.
-Unlike today’s video games, real life does not have a rewind button.
-Project REWIND I is a dramatic program that addresses the dangers and permanent esults of alcohol poisoning.
+Each year, it contributes to over 4,300 student deaths and is the leading cause of: accidents, homicides, suicides, brain damage, and sexual assault.
+Project Community wants to change these statistics, so we are committed to teaching students preventive strategies to avoid tragedies and save lives.
+Unlike today’s video players, real life does not have a rewind button.
+Rewind I: Binge Drinking is a dramatic program that addresses the dangers and permanent results of alcohol poisoning.
 Alcohol is viewed as “liquid anesthesia” and the age-old sobering tactics of hot coffee, cold showers and walking/sleeping it off are explained as damaging or life threatening.
 Teens are taught when and how to call for help to SAVE A FRIEND.

 A video reenactment of binge drinking at a party.
 Death results from lack of intervention from friends.